-Located centrally in Paris The Louvre is one of the largest museum and historic monument, visited by more than 8million people per year it is the world’s most visited museum.
+Located centrally in Paris The Louvre is one of the largest museum and historic monument, visited by more than 8 million people per year it is the world’s most visited museum.

 The Louvre is a must see for any Paris tourist, even if you’re not into art, paying a visit to simple just see the architecture of the outer pyramid shape is a must.

-The Louvre is free to those under 18 years of age (plus others that fit under certain categories- check the website for details) and for full day access to The Louvre it is around 12Euros per adult.
-There is no need for pre-booking tickets as getting into the museum as it is pretty fast and easy.
+The Louvre is free to those under 18 years of age (plus others that fit under certain categories- check the website for details) and for full day access to The Louvre it is around 12 Euros per adult.

 3. Arc de Triomphe

 Opened on July 29th 1836 it has since been visited by millions of visitors year round, with children and students up to 17 entering for free.
 The top of the Arc de Triomphe can be accessed by climbing the 50 stairs that lead up to the top where then you can see the many views of Paris.

 4. The Notre-Dame Cathedral

 The Notre-Dame Cathedral is the most cultural and religiously visited place in Paris, standing up to 226ft high it is among one of the largest and well known church building in the world visited by millions annually.

 The Notre-Dame is free to enter to all the public however the cathedral towers and treasury have an entrance fee.
 Leading up to the south tower of the cathedral there are 387 steps in which you will climb if you are interested in going up it as no elevators have been added so the Church would remain intact.

 5. Pont Des Arts

-Finally, the Pont Des Arts; though not normally on many Paris tourists itinerary, it should be!
-The beautiful pedestrian arch bridge that crosses The Seine River is a must see, the 155metre long bridge is covered with padlocks along either side of the steel netting, this is because those who love another can put a padlock on the bridge and there it will remain, it is a symbol of people’s love for one another.
+This is one of the more unusual places to see in Paris - a beautiful pedestrian arch bridge that crosses The Seine River is a must see, the 155metre long bridge is covered with padlocks along either side of the steel netting, this is because those who love another can put a padlock on the bridge and there it will remain, it is a symbol of people’s love for one another.

 Many tourist couples engrave their names into the padlock before locking it onto the bridge and then taken to throwing their keys into the river Seine down below as a romantic gesture to one another however now police are known to patrol the bride stopping those who want to do so.